hucker/loopstate/README.md

 # loopstate
 Textual inspired loop state tracker.

-LoopState simplifies complex code by removing code structures that track state.
+LoopState simplifies complex loop state code by removing code structures that track state at the point of use.

-The low level code ooperates on iterators and requires no if statements.
-The state of the iterator visible in properties so top level code is more readable.
+The low level code operates on iterators and requires no if statements, knowlege of the lenth of the sequence allowing for generators and 'normal' sequences to work as expected.

 The code below shows a comparison of usage.
-While the number of lines of code is similar, the code that uses the loop_state iterator hides away all of the bookkeeping so it is clear that belongs to what in the body of the loop.
+While the number of lines of code is similar, the code that uses the loop_state iterator hides away all of the bookkeeping so as to minimize the code required to track state.

-In the versions that don't use the state tracking the code is doing two things and it isn't clear which is which...depending on how much code you've looked at.
+In the versions that don't use the state tracking the code is doing two things and it isn't obvious which is which...depending on how much code you've looked at.

 Probably more importantly, loop_state can be throughly tested and know that it handles the edge cases whereas user code might prove far more difficult to